hatcheta1/book-me/README.md

 Contributions are welcome!
 Please follow these guidelines:

 ### Steps
-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch: `git checkout -b branch_name` Name the branch using your initials and a brief description (e.g. `ah-add-payment-processing`).
+2. Create a new branch: `git checkout -b branch-name`.
+Name the branch using your initials and a brief description (e.g. `ah-add-payment-processing`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`)
+4. Push to the branch (`git push origin branch-name`).
-5. Open a pull request
+5. Open a pull request.

 ### Coding conventions
 - Do not make commits directly to the main branch.